React Migration in Calendar Component

 <Calendar weekRule={WeekRule.FirstDay}></Calendar>

 The weekRule prop is supported in both EJ2 React and React.
-It specifies the rule for defining the first week of the year.

 Methods